PetervanLunteren/EcoAssist/README.md

 If you're updating EcoAssist from v1 to v2, please mannually delete the old `EcoAssist_files` folder and the `open_EcoAssist.command`.

 1. Download, unzip and execute [this file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/PetervanLunteren/EcoAssist/blob/main/install_EcoAssist.command).
 Mac OS can be quite reluctant when having to open command files downloaded from the internet.
 You can circumvent trust issues by opening it with right-click > open > open.
 If that still doesn't work you should open a new terminal window, copy-paste `chmod 755 ~/Downloads/install_EcoAssist.command` and hit enter.
 Then try again.
+TRIAL: [this file](https://PetervanLunteren.github.io/EcoAssist/install_EcoAssist.command)
 2. Go get yourself a beverage because this might take a few minutes to complete.

 ## How to start the application?